manuGil/online-core/docs/source/sdi.rst

 Spatial Data Infrastructure
 ============================

-An |ltb| `Spatial Data Infrastructure`_ (SDI) refers to the collection of technologies and policies to make geospatial data accessible across institutions and countries.
+A |ltb| `Spatial Data Infrastructure`_ (SDI) refers to the collection of technologies and policies to make geospatial data accessible across institutions and countries.

 An SDI aims to coordinate the collection of various geospatial data, and to foster their integrated use at different spatial levels: *local, regional or global.*